vanreusVU/MachineLearning-RL-PPOvsSAC/README.md

 Second Traning method:

 ## Extra
 We train for 500.000 steps.
-In every steps the agent recives an input array of size 2 with float values between [-1 and 1].
+In every steps the agent recives an [Continues] input array of size 2 with float values between [-1 and 1] which is used in AGENT MOVEMENT (explained below).
 The agent can take up to max 1000 steps.

+## Agent Movement
+From the MLAGENTS GITHUB

+Continues Input:
+> When an Agent's Policy has Continuous actions, the ActionBuffers.ContinuousActions passed to the Agent's OnActionReceived() function is an array with length equal to the Continuous Action Size property value.
+The individual values in the array have whatever meanings that you ascribe to them.
+If you assign an element in the array as the speed of an Agent, for example, the training process learns to control the speed of the Agent through this parameter.